buildpacks/rfcs/text/0000-cache-types.md

 #### Platform Implementation

-Platforms can deside how to _share_ the "shared" cached layers based on their specific use cases.
+Platforms can decide how to _share_ the "shared" cached layers based on their specific use cases.

 In `pack`, it being a local development tool, shared cached layers could be implemented as a single global cache that is shared across all applications.
 Additional options can be provided to restrict or otherwise configure this sharing.

-In a different platform, one can forsee that the cache is shared only within a "project" or an "organization".
+In a different platform, one can foresee that the cache is shared only within a "project" or an "organization".

 #### Lifecycle Implementation

-1. The lifecycle will provide an additional `-shared-cache-dir` and `-shared-cache-image` options where `-cache-dir` and `-cache-image` could be provided.
+1. The lifecycle will provide additional `-shared-cache-dir` and `-shared-cache-image` options where `-cache-dir` and `-cache-image` could be provided.
 2. Layers marked as `cache = true` and `cache-scope = "shared"` will be stored in either `-shared-cached-dir` or `-shared-cache-image`.
-3. If `-share-cached-dir` or `-share-cached-image` are not provide and a buildpack sets a layer to cache with scope `shared`, then it would be cached to the standart cache location (`-cache-dir`/`-cache-image`).
+3. If `-share-cached-dir` or `-share-cached-image` are not provide and a buildpack sets a layer to cache with scope `shared`, then it would be cached to the standard cache location (`-cache-dir`/`-cache-image`).

 # Drawbacks
 [drawbacks]: #drawbacks